 Action items:

-A XSLT should be written for merging the documentation into the XML Schema.
+An XSLT should be written for merging the documentation into the XML Schema.
 The merge can be done by the unique class name.
 DocBook elements should be transformed into the related XHTML elements, see section Mapping Table XHTML/DocBook in the appendix.

 It should be explored if the XSLT for the transformation from XMI to XML Schema can be used to embed plain text documentation.